k1rezaei/model-editing-human-experiment/readme.txt

 Don't forget to save your progress (this can be done by pressing "s") once a while.
 Otherwise you have do the whole process over and over again -:)
 Each time you save, a file will be downloaded.

-In order to resume from your checkpoints, please rename last checkpoint to 'log.json' and replace the old file in this directory with that checkpoint.
+In order to resume from your checkpoints,
+    please rename last checkpoint to 'log.json' and replace the old file in this directory with that checkpoint. use ctrl+shift+R to resume.2

 Don't be worried that your rating might be biassed, we will hopefully debias it later.